amiehulme/redly/Readme.md

 How to run the game:

-Open Release/Redly.exe
+Open Release/game/Redly.exe

 Future Expansion Ideas:

+- have the 'incorrect' plates show an animation (eg: blink red for a moment) rather than stay red
-- Star-Rating system for how many attempts a puzzle took.
+- Track attempts (incorrect clicks) and add a Star-Rating system for how many attempts a puzzle took.
 - Difficulties with ranges of fewer to more plates
 - a defined list of puzzles and a selection screen, so they can be replayed easily.
+- a timer the puzzle needs to be completed in, to ramp up difficulty